Nachtfeuer/pipeline/docs/example.rst

 where we place the Python code.
 It's not optimal to run directly on the shared workspace (repository) because:

- - The Docker standard user is root and generate files and folders on the Docker host probably raise permission issues when it comes to cleanup.
+ - The Docker standard user is root and generated files and folders on the Docker host probably raise permission issues when it comes to cleanup.
 Yes you can organize to be same user as in the host but with some effort (my personal opinion: avoid it).